rdkcentral/rdk-halif-test-device_settings/docs/pages/dsCompositeIn/ds-compositeIn-L3-TestProcedure.md

 #### User Input Required - test01

-**Yes**: User interaction is necessary to connect/disconnect Composite Source device (This will be automated later).
+**Yes**: User interaction is necessary to connect/disconnect the Composite Source device (This will be automated later).

 #### Acceptance Criteria - test01

-Connect the external device and check if dut recognize the event.
-Disconnect the external device and check if dut recognize the event.
+Connect the external device and check if 'DUT' recognizes the events Disconnect the external device and check if 'DUT' recognizes the event

 #### Expected Results - test01

-The test registers the event and check for  the event call back.
+The test registers the event and checks for  the event call back.

 Success Criteria

-- Device should recognize the connect/Disconnect event.
+- The device should recognize the connect/Disconnect event.

 #### Test Steps - test01